melissawen/melissawen.github.io/_posts/2020-07-17-add-max-cursor-size.md

 categories: randomness
 ---

-To develop my GSoC project proposal, I inspected the coverage of kms_cursor_crc on VKMS.
+In March, I inspected the coverage of kms_cursor_crc on VKMS to develop my GSoC project proposal.
-Using piglit, the following table shows the evolution of this coverage:
+Using piglit, I present the evolution of this coverage so far:

 | Result    | GSoC start| Only accepted patches | Fixes under development |
 | ----------|:-------:|-------:|-------:|